 Housing programs - There are several organizations that focus on homeless and eviction prevention.
 They may offer everything from emergency one time rent help, landlord/tenant mediation or funds to pay a security deposit on a new, low income apartment.
 Find a listing of Lubbock rental assistance agencies.

 Much of the rental assistance is paid for by the Emergency Solutions Grant.
 However, the agency to call for funds from this ESG program, including for information on security deposits, is the Lubbock Texas based Family Promise (phone 806-744-5035).
-Other Community Development programs include home repairs, help for victims of domestic violence, and energy conservation.
-Learn more.
+Other Community Action Agency programs include home repairs, help for victims of domestic violence, and energy conservation.
+Find more details on community action in Lubbock.

 Some of the clinics in the county include Lubbock Children Health Clinic (dial (806) 749-3800), Larry Combest Community Health Center ((806) 743-2255), and the Community Health Center of Lubbock ((806) 765-2611).
 Most of these sites will help low income and people with poor health insurance coverage, or no insurance.
 Many services are offered based on a patients ability to pay medical bills.
 Or locate additional Lubbock clinics.